 January 16, 2018

 201 Munson Street, as a large parcel embedded in a neighborhood and contiguous with Science Park, may have been better reserved as a site for future jobs in commercial office, retail, research, or biomedical laboratory space.
-Due to the preponderance of vacant lots, abandoned buildings, over-housed seniors in large residences, and underused garages, rear yards, basements, and attics, there is enormous capacity in adjacent neighborhoods to absorb the demand for new housing units if property owners could be engaged, motivated, and supported to act.
+Due to the preponderance of vacant lots, abandoned buildings, over-housed seniors in large residences, and underused garages, rear yards, basements, and attics, there is enormous capacity in adjacent neighborhoods to absorb the demand for new housing units if the 1,300 residential property owner-occupants in Dixwell and Newhallvile can be engaged, motivated, and supported to act.
+As of 2018, there are 125 publicly-owned vacant lots in the adjacent neighborhoods in addition to 128 privately-owned vacant lots, and according to the 2010 US Census, there were 875 vacant housing units in the same neighborhoods.
 In the absence of a robust, informed, and agile local culture of widespread and small-scale residential development, national real estate investors have swooped in to fill that role.

 It is, however, a good thing that the contaminated site is being remediated and invested in.
+That the development would pay around $2 Million in building permit fees is also appealing to city officials.
 The site plans thus far presented, on the other hand, are less encouraging.
 Expansive surface parking lots, perimeter fencing, and an insular building arrangement are inappropriate for the site.
 New through streets, greater intersection density, building frontages that face neighbors cordially, and organizing amenity, residential, and open spaces into a coherent civic and urban ensemble should be important pieces of any development effort.

 Increased street intersection density has been linked to increased traffic safety.
-Four new streets could be opened through the site connecting it to the surrounding neighborhood.
+Five new streets could be opened through the site connecting it to the surrounding neighborhood.
 Re-opening Argyle Street poses a challenge because part of the historic right-of-way was sold to an adjacent property at 61 Shelton Avenue for use as a side yard and driveway.
 Perhaps the property owner would be willing to sell the right-of-way in exchange for an easement or a guarantee of access for parking along a re-opened section of Argyle Street.
 The developer of 201 Munson Street has already acquired 23 Shelton Avenue and proposed a gated private lane for the development.
 A third street could be created at 53 Shelton Avenue, a city-owned lot located midway between Argyle Street and 23 Shelton.
-Lastly, an opportunity exists to align a new street with Ashmun Street off of Munson.
+Lastly, an opportunity exists to create a fourth new street off Munson and terminating at Argyle Street.

 In addition to 2-1/2 story frame houses, Dixwell and Newhallville also contain row houses and factory buildings, which provide an architectural language that can be translated onto conventional multi-family residential buildings.
 For instance, the Italianate-style John B. Carrington development at 127-147 Henry Street dating from 1875 is an expansive row of attached four story residences cleverly massed and detailed with dormers, sunken ground floors, and separate duplex entrances.
 Likewise, the ca. 1879 G.W.
 Goodsell Italianate-style row houses show detailing for wood frame buildings.
 More recently, a market rate residential development, the Corsair, deployed a conventional three story wood-light frame corridor apartment building along Mechanic Street, but added front stoops for ground floor tenants and balconies for upper units facing 19th century frame houses across the street.